Which one would we choose?

-The iO is sleeker, more refined, with innovative touches.
-In many ways, it challenges the DiamondClean Smart more than any other toothbrush.
+Oral-B have really upped their game with the iO.
+It is sleeker, more refined, and has innovative touches.
+In many ways, it challenges the DiamondClean Smart more than any other toothbrush ever has.

 Ultimately, whatever brush you decide upon, it is you who needs to make the decision; but do so based on which is best for your needs or that of the end user.

 Only pay the price you are happy with and do not be led into buying something if it is not right.

 Hopefully, I have presented the facts and made the whole decision process that little bit easier.